pretix/pretix/doc/api/resources/orders.rst

 ===================================== ========================== =======================================================
 Field                                 Type                       Description
 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the order positon code                                  string                     Order code of the order the position belongs to positionid                            integer                    Number of the position within the order item                                  integer                    ID of the purchased item
+id                                    integer                    Internal ID of the order position code                                  string                     Order code of the order the position belongs to positionid                            integer                    Number of the position within the order item                                  integer                    ID of the purchased item